 Our idea was that, if we could finally prove our hunch that women are more attracted to a man who is comfortable showing his emotions, then we could finally help to bury the belief that society is against men being emotionally vulnerable.
 And guess what?
 We are thrilled to say that, after surveying over 1,500 people, our results show exactly that: ladies much prefer a man who is comfortable with showing emotion.
-However, we also stumbled across some unexpected – not to mention fascinating – findings…
+However, we also stumbled across some unexpected and fascinating findings.

 Now: we found some truly exciting and deeply revealing results in this survey.
 We’ll begin with the frequency of which men and women cry, and then get to the really juicy stuff.

 Women were far more honest about their crying habits, with some 47% admitting to crying at least once a month, and 67% saying they actually had cried in the previous month.
 Interestingly, the same percentage (2%) of women as men said that they cry every day.
-Fewer women (only 1%) chose the response ‘I do not cry’, however somewhat surprisingly; one in ten women (11%) answered ‘Only at funerals, breakups, weddings, etc.’
+Fewer women (only 1%) chose the response ‘I do not cry’, however somewhat surprisingly; one in ten women (11%) answered ‘Only at funerals, births, and at weddings, etc'.

 How do men believe women view them crying or showing emotion?